MicrosoftDocs/customer-insights/ci-docs/data/data-unification-update.md

    The number of mapped and unmapped fields display.

-1. To add other attributes or tables, select **Select tables and columns**.
+1. To add other columns or tables, select **Select tables and columns**.

-1. Optionally, you can change the primary key for a table or the attribute types.
+1. Optionally, you can change the primary key for a table or the column types.
 For more information, see [Describe customer data](data-unification-map-tables.md).

 1. Select **Next** to make changes to deduplication rules, or select **Save and close** and return to [Update unification settings](#update-unification-settings).